-Overwatch’s cast of 32 heroes is one of the most iconic in recent e-sport history.
-With engaging gameplay mechanics and balance that centers on team synergy, each hero feels so good to play.
+Overwatch’s 32 heroes form one of the most iconic casts in recent e-sport history.

 Table of ContentsShow